 - How Many Sensors are There in a Robotic Vacuum Cleaner?

-In fact, you do not even need to get off of the couch or your silky office seat.
+You don’t even need to get off of the couch or your silky office seat.
 Although it still feels like a relatively new product, there are numerous excellent robotic vacuums available to assist you in disposing of dust, pet hair, and other debris in your home—without needing to lift a finger.

 Q: Why are Robotic Vacuum Cleaners Round?

 A: A robotic vacuum cleaner is a type of vacuum system that is programmed to clean without requiring any human intervention.
-The RoboVacs utilize additional features such as spinning brushes, UV sterilization, and mopping.
+The RoboVacs utilise additional features such as spinning brushes, UV sterilization, and mopping.